 Pre fire plans and inspections are a critical part of the Insurance Service Office (ISO) rating of the City’s fire service capabilities.
 It serves as a training tool and assures a more fire-safe community for our residents and visitors.
 This type of training and inspection helps to keep our insurance rates lower and protect our quality of life in the City of Auburn.

 Pre fire plans are formatted to provide our firefighters with the ability to quickly reference the specific information they require to assist them with decision making at an incident.
 A pre fire plan identifies a building's physical elements, their design and installation, site considerations, occupant hazards, and hazards to firefighters that could be expected to influence decisions made at an incident.
-Identified hazards or violations are forwarded to the City of Auburn Codes Division to assure correction of deficiencies and follow-up inspections.
+Identified hazards or violations are forwarded to the City of Auburn Inspection Services Department to assure correction of deficiencies and follow-up inspections.
 For more information, please contact Public Safety Administration at (334) 501-3110.